danielpersia/danielpersia.github.io/_pages/research.md

 "Troubling Black Nobility: Racial Representation from Maria de Zayas's *Desengaños amorosos* (1647) to *La cocinera de Castamar* (2021)," forthcoming in the *Bulletin of Hispanic Studies*.

-"Framed: Black Authorship in Juan Francisco Manzano's *Autobiography of a Slave* and Maria Firmina dos Reis's 'The Slave Woman,'" under review.
+"Framed: Black Authorship in Juan Francisco Manzano's *Autobiography of a Slave* and Maria Firmina dos Reis's 'The Slave Woman,'" forthcoming in the *Journal of Latin American Cultural Studies*.

 ### Selected Presentations